-Why are and bottles green?
+Why are wine and beer bottles green?
 This question takes me back to my days as a brewer, where I delved into the fascinating world of bottle colors and their impact on the taste of beer.
-You see, the color of the bottle plays a crucial role in preserving the flavor and quality of the inside.
+You see, the color of the bottle plays a crucial role in preserving the flavor and quality of the beverage inside.

 To understand why wine and beer bottles are often green, we need to go back in time to the days when glass bottles were first used for packaging.
 Initially, bottles were made from clear glass, allowing light to easily penetrate through.
 However, this had an unintended consequence – exposure to ultraviolet (UV) rays.